ZXW834/PlatFormDesignTime/README.md

 devtools::install_github("ZXW834/PlatFormDesignTime", build_vignettes = TRUE)
 ```

+## Demo

+-   `Demo_CutoffScreening()` is a demo function performing cutoff
+    screening process
+-   `Demo_multiplescrenariotrialsimulation()` is a demo function
+    performing MAMS trial simulation

 ## Tutorials

--   ‘MAMS-CutoffScreening-tutorial’ is a tutorial document of how to do
+-   `MAMS-CutoffScreening-tutorial` is a tutorial document of how to do
     cutoff screening under Bayesian MAMS trial
--   ‘MAMS-trial-simulation-tutorial’ is a tutorial document of how to do
+-   `MAMS-trial-simulation-tutorial` is a tutorial document of how to do
     Bayesian MAMS trial simulation with or without time trend

 ## Example